Civil war in the home of Mexico’s Sinaloa cartel: Fear grips Culiacan

 Restaurant owner Jacobo Quintero is among those that have been affected.

 Sitting in his near-empty seafood restaurant, which he built up from a stall to a Culiacan institution, Quintero said he’s worried.
-“We’ve got about 15 percent of our usual customers,” he said.
+“We’ve got about 15 percent of our usual customers,” he told Al Jazeera.
 “People don’t want to come out because there are risks.
 They’re scared.”

 He now closes the restaurant at 4pm to allow his staff time to get the bus home.
 Transport companies aren’t working after dark.